GlobalStrategies/jsgrowup/README.md

 TESTING
 =======

-simple test script using vows:
+* test script using mocha:
+`mocha --delay`

+* no-framework tests:
-`node test.js`
+`node simpletests.js`

-the included tests use example anthropometric data taken from demonstration data shipped with WHO's igrowup software. jsgrowup performs the same calculations and compares the results to the WHO results. please see the sofware licence agreement for WHO's igrowup, which is the source of the test data files: http://www.who.int/childgrowth/software/license2.pdf
+The included tests use example anthropometric data taken from demonstration data shipped with WHO's `igrowup` software.
+`jsgrowup` performs the same calculations and compares the results to the WHO results.
+Please see the sofware licence agreement for WHO's `igrowup`, which is the source of the test data files: http://www.who.int/childgrowth/software/license2.pdf

-currently, a small number of cases fail to produce results within 1 standard deviation of the WHO resuts.
-I believe these discrepencies are due to WHO's use of floating point arithmetic in their igrowup software, which leads to less precise calculations compared to jsgrowup.
-In the absence of any other trusted test data, please be aware that no claims are made to the accuracy or reliability of jsgrowup's calculations.
+Currently, a small number of cases fail to produce results within 1 standard deviation of the WHO resuts.
+These discrepancies may be due to WHO's use of floating point arithmetic in their `igrowup` software, which leads to less precise calculations compared to `jsgrowup`.
+In the absence of any other trusted test data, please be aware that no claims are made to the accuracy or reliability of `jsgrowup`'s calculations.

 DEVELOPING